 The school will work collaboratively with local residents, community wardens, police support officers, school transport providers and local businesses to prevent and respond to bullying outside of school.
-Actions and responses to non-criminal bad behaviour and bullying which occurs off the school premises is set out in the school behaviour policy (Minor/Major Incidents).
+Actions and responses to non-criminal

 What does the Law say?

 The Department for Education released the following statement in regard to bullying outside of school premises: